A Journal for Students of The Cognitive Sciences

 The Canadian Undergraduate Journal of Cognitive Science is an electronic and print journal published by the Cognitive Science Student Society at Simon Fraser University.
 Our aim is to provide a forum for students to share work among peers and gain valuable experience in the process of getting an academic paper published.
 As a publication, CUJCS provides a unique reference for students, showcases research by undergraduate students, improves the contact and exchange of ideas between Canadian students and cognitive scientists alike, and illustrates the interdisciplinary work that is the hallmark of cognitive science.
 Although preference is originally given to Canadian students, contributions from students elsewhere are strongly encouraged.

-After a brief break in 2021, the Canadian Undergraduate Journal of Cognitive Science is back and ready to publish the best in undergraduate cognitive science research.
+After a brief break in 2021, the Canadian Undergraduate Journal of Cognitive Science (CUCJS) is back and ready to publish the best in undergraduate cognitive science research.
 No matter if you are from Canada or abroad, an author or an artist, CUJCS is the right place.

 More information is always being added.
 Please check back frequently or don’t be afraid to reach out.